 Inactive travel, especially by private motor vehicle, is a contributor to chronic disease, traumatic injury and other critical health issues in Alberta.
 Physical inactivity associated with an emphasis on motorized travel is closely linked with a wide range of chronic diseases, such as cardiovascular disease, diabetes and some cancers (1).
 In North America, a large proportion of adults do not get enough physical activity to realize health benefits.
-In Alberta, that proportion is about 43% (2).
+In Alberta, that proportion is about 36% (2).
 For children, the situation may be even more concerning.
-According to the latest ParticipACTION report card on physical activity for children and youth, only 39% of Canadian children are meeting overall physical activity recommendations, and only 21% of 5-19 year olds typically use active modes of transportation (3).
+According to the latest ParticipACTION report card on physical activity for children and youth, only 39% of Canadian children are meeting overall physical activity recommendations (3).